lanadelrea/Katmon/README.md

 Once the pipeline finished, output directory will have 8 folders containing results from each of the step used to test for SARS-CoV-2 coinfection.
 Summary report is in the final folder.

 ## Test the pipeline using sample files
-To test the pipeline, use the `Samples` directory containing necessary files.
-First, decompress the `samples.tar.xz` by:
+To test the pipeline, use the `Samples` directory containing necessary files from https://tinyurl.com/CoPi-Samples.
+Decompress the `samples.tar.xz` by
 ```
 xz -d samples.tar.xz
 ```